gildas/gildas.github.io/_posts/2020-10-11-migration-hyperv-openstack.markdown

   --name myvm
 {% endhighlight %}

-Once the virtual machine has booted, log in (with virt-viewer, for instance) and install the drivers via PowerShell (this rungs inside the virtual machine!):
+Once the virtual machine has booted, log in (with virt-viewer, for instance) and install the drivers via PowerShell (this runs inside the virtual machine!):
 {% highlight posh %}
 cd d:\balloon\2k12R2\amd64
 pnputil -i -a *.inf